-Medieval English Literature (3-0) Prerequisite: One sophomorelevel English course.
+Medieval English Literature (3-0) Prerequisite: At least 1 23XX literature course, or instructor approval.
 Provides a study of the prose and poetry of English literature from earliest Anglo-Saxon times to 1500.
-(Spring 2013)
+(Spring 2017)

-World Literature (3-0) Prerequisite: At least one sophomore-level English course.
+World Literature (3-0) Prerequisite: At least 1 23XX literature course, or instructor approval.
 The course is a comparative study of representative literary masterpieces of major world literatures.
 Topics will vary.
-(Spring 2014)
+(Fall 2017)

-Children's Literature I (3-0) Prerequisite: At least one sophomorelevel English course.
+Children's Literature I (3-0) Prerequisite: At least 1 23XX literature course, or instructor approval.
 Survey of seven genres of children's literature from ancient to present times, with emphasis on award-winning selections.
 Special emphasis on use of children's books in elementary grades.
 (Fall, Summer)

-Children's Literature II (3-0) Prerequisite: At least one sophomorelevel English course.
+Children's Literature II (3-0) Prerequisite: At least 1 23XX literature course, or instructor approval.
 A survey of books suitable for readers in the upper elementary school.
 It will include a survey of Newberry Award Winning authors and texts.
 All seven genres of literature will be studied.
 (Required for Grades 4-8 certification and English Language Arts and Reading 8-12 certification).
 (Spring, Summer)

-English Renaissance (3-0) Prerequisite: At least one sophomorelevel English course.
+English Renaissance (3-0) Prerequisite: At least 1 23XX literature course, or instructor approval.
 Topics include Shakespeare, Milton, and other major Sixteenth and Seventeenth-Century prose stylists, dramatists, and poets.
-(Summer as needed)
+(Fall 2017)